Robust Invariant Sets Computation for Switched Discrete-Time Polynomial Systems

 \section{Conclusion and Future Work}

-In this paper we systematically studied the problem of computing robust invariant sets for switched discrete-time polynomial systems subject to state constraints.
-We for the first characterize the maximal robust invariant set as the zero level set of the unique bounded solution to a modified Bellman functional equation.
-Existing well-developed numerical methods can be used to solve such equation with appropriate number of state variables.
-Furthermore, based on the derived Bellman equation we construct a semi-definite program to synthesize robust invariant sets.
+In this paper we studied the robust invariant sets generation problem for discrete-time switched polynomial systems subject to disturbance inputs.
+We for the first characterize the maximal robust invariant set as the zero level set of the unique bounded solution to a Bellman type equation.
+Value iteration can be used to solve such equation with appropriate number of state and disturbance variables.
+Besides, based on the derived Bellman type equation a semi-definite program was also implemented to synthesize robust invariant sets.
 Three examples demonstrated the performance of our methods.

-We will extend our method to the computation of robust invariant sets for the state-constrained perturbed hybrid systems subjec to control inputs in our future work.
+In near future we would like to compare our method with the interval branch-and-bound approach in \cite{li2018invariance}.
+Also, we would extend our methods to the computation of robust invariant sets for state-constrained hybrid systems subject to competing inputs (control and perturbation).